 How long should an intro be for most videos?

-Aim for 5 to 15 seconds for YouTube or brand clips.
-Keep it shorter for shorts and reels, slightly longer if your opener includes a quick voice tag or sponsor line.
+Aim for 5–15 seconds on YouTube and brand clips.
+Keep it shorter for shorts and reels, and go a touch longer if you include a quick voice tag or sponsor line.

 What structure works best for logo reveals?

-Use a fast rise and a clear hit on the reveal, then a short tail for the transition.
-A clean button ending feels professional and avoids awkward cuts into the main segment.
+Use a fast rise, hit on the reveal, and a short tail into the cut.
+A clean button ending feels professional and prevents awkward jumps into the main segment.

 How do I keep music from covering my opening line?

-Duck the level by a few dB when the voice starts, then let the music fade under the sentence.
-Choose cues with simple mids and minimal high accents so consonants remain clear.
+Duck the bed a few dB the moment the voice starts, then sit it under the sentence.
+Pick cues with simple mids and restrained highs so consonants stay clear.

 Should I use a sting or a looped bed?

-A sting works for quick branding and bumpers.
-A short looped background bed helps when you need flexibility, for example variable cold opens or longer sponsor reads before the video begins.
+A sting is great for quick branding and bumpers.
+A short looped bed helps when you need flexibility—variable cold opens or longer sponsor reads before the video begins.

 Download royalty free intro background music for any use.